golang/proposal/design/12416-cgo-pointers.md

 3. A Go function called by C code may not return a Go pointer.
-  * A Go function called by C code may take C pointers as arguments, and it may store non-pointer or C pointer data through those pointers, but it may not store a Go pointer into memory pointed to by a C pointer.
+  * A Go function called by C code may take C pointers as arguments, and it may store non-pointer or C pointer data through those pointers, but it may not store a Go pointer in memory pointed to by a C pointer.
   * A Go function called by C code may take a Go pointer as an argument, but it must preserve the property that the Go memory to